RazrFalcon/pico-args/README.md

 since the value is missing.

-If your parser tries to parse `--arg2` as a flag first and then `--arg1` as key-value, than its value would be `value`, because `--arg2` was already removed by the parser and the arguments list looks like `--arg1 value` to the parser.
+If your parser tries to parse `--arg2` as a flag first and then `--arg1` as key-value, then its value would be `value`, because `--arg2` was already removed by the parser and the arguments list looks like `--arg1 value` to the parser.

 If such behavior is unacceptable to your application, then you have to use a more high-level